News

 Folsom Prison Programs Improve Lives Inside and Outside its Walls

-By Christopher Zoukis Johnny Cash may have talked about time “draggin’ on” at Folsom Prison in his ’60s-era hit song, but times at California’s second oldest prison have changed.
-Folsom State Prison first opened in 1880 and has come a distance from its harsh, punitive roots, increasingly offering a wide range of rehabilitation and re-entry
+Programming at California’s second-oldest prison takes a holistic approach to rehabilitating — from puppies to addiction assistance.
+Johnny Cash may have talked about time “draggin’ on” at Folsom Prison in his ’60s-era hit song, but times at California’s second-oldest prison have changed.
+Folsom State Prison first opened in 1880 and has come the distance from

 Read More »